Birds of Tommy Thompson Park

 In 1979 the first Night-Herons nested on the Spit - about 7 pair.
-Since then, however, Night-Heron populations peaked to over 1200 nests, but usually number between 600-800 nests.
+Since then, however, Night-Heron populations peaked to over 1200 nests, but their population has been gradually declining over the past several years, with 297 pair in 2013.
 The dense cottonwood areas on Peninsulas B and C provide nesting areas for the Night-Herons, where they are interspersed with Double-crested Cormorants and Great Egrets.
 Black-crowned Night-Herons, as their name implies, usually hunt at night and can be seen foraging in the shallows of the Embayments or Cell One.

 Double-crested Cormorants began nesting at TTP in 1990 and have since become a common sight throughout Toronto Harbour.
-The TTP cormorant colony is the largest on the Great Lakes at over 7000 nesting pairs.
+The TTP cormorant colony is the largest on the Great Lakes at 11,990 nesting pairs in 2013.
 Double-crested Cormorants are usually tree-nesters and prefer to be close to the water, which makes the Peninsulas ideal nesting locations.
-They have tree-nesting colonies on Peninsulas A, B and C and are often seen fishing and loafing in the Embayments, Triangle Pond, Cell One and offshore in Lake Ontario.
-There is also a group of ground nests on Peninsula B, as Cormorants are very adaptable and will often move to the ground when they run out of trees.
+They have tree-nesting colonies on Peninsulas A, B and C and a ground nesting colony on Peninsula B which represents 50% of the population.
+They are often seen fishing and loafing in the Embayments, Triangle Pond, Cell One and offshore in Lake Ontario.

 Several pair of Great Egrets nest at TTP, mixed in with the Black-crowned Night-Herons and Double-crested Cormorants on Peninsula C. The dense cottonwood stands are the perfect habitat for these high tree nesters.
 They can often be seen fishing in the shallow waters in Cell One and Triangle Pond, as well as along the shoreline in the Embayments, where they lunge quickly and stab fish with their long, pointed bill.